ovaleanu/kubernetes/docs/k8s_lab.md

 **Custom Mode ** allows users to interconnect their workloads with other Infrastructure services tools like OpenStack, vCenter, BMS or Public Clouds.

-You will create a new virtual network called blue-net with one subnet such as 10.10.10.0/24.
+You will create a new virtual network called orange-net with one subnet such as 50.50.50.0/24.

 ```
 $ cd../exercise5
-$ cat blue-net.yaml
+$ cat orange-net.yaml
 apiVersion: "k8s.cni.cncf.io/v1"
 kind: NetworkAttachmentDefinition
 metadata:
- name: blue-net
+ name: orange-net
  annotations: {
-   "opencontrail.org/cidr" : "10.10.10.0/24",
+   "opencontrail.org/cidr" : "50.50.50.0/24",
    "opencontrail.org/ip_fabric_snat": "true"
    }
 spec: